How A Personal Loan Can Help You Say Goodbye To Credit Card Debt

 This lender is a great option for those with lower credit scores, as it only requires a score of 600.
 Those with smaller salaries can also take advantage, so long as they make $20,000 a year.
 You can still apply if you've filed for bankruptcy, if that filing was done at least 12 months ago.

-The APR varies based on your individual profile, but the typical range is between 15.49% and 34.99%.
-There’s no pre-payment penalty.
+The APR varies based on your individual profile.
+There's no pre-payment penalty.

 Loans not available in: CO, CT, ID, IA, LA, ME, MD, MA, NV, NH, NY, ND, RI, SC, VT, WV, WI, or WY